danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 ![enter image description here](https://i.imgur.com/DrCPtXl.png =370x)
 >A **cost function** is a measure of how wrong the model is in terms of its ability to estimate the relationship between x and y

+There are many types of cost function.
+The most popular ones are:
+- Sum of Square Error (SSE):
+-

 The cost function represent the difference (the error) between observed $y$ and predicted $\hat y$.
 Hence, we need to minimize this cost function in order to formulate the model
 Example:
 ![enter image description here](https://i.imgur.com/UWnCyIZ.jpg =400x)